wp-plugins/jquery-colorbox/README.md

 * Ukrainian (`uk`) by Jurko Chervony
 * Vietnamese (`vn_VN`) by Techfacts

 Is your native language missing?
 Translating the plugin is easy if you understand english and are fluent in another language.
-Just send me an email.

-*Credits*
+I described in the [FAQ](http://wordpress.org/extend/plugins/jquery-colorbox/faq/) how the translation works.

+**Credits**
 Includes [ColorBox](http://jacklmoore.com/colorbox/) 1.3.19 jQuery plugin from Jack Moore.
 The picture I used for the screenshots was designed by [Davide Vicariotto](http://wallpapers.vintage.it/)